wlonk/arcadia/2015-02-post-playtest-2-outline.md

  - you teach someone a valuable lesson,
  - are the voice of reason,
- - or when you learn something that furthers your studies.
+ - or you gain insight into a mystery.

 Tell us who is: